aosabook/500lines/cluster/CHAPTER.rst

 The "Cluster" library in this chapter implements a simple form of Multi-Paxos.
 It is designed as a library to provide a consensus service to a larger application.
-The application creates and starts a ``Member`` object on each cluster member, providing an application-specific state machine and a list of peers.
-The application accesses the shared state through the ``invoke`` method, which kicks off a proposal for a state transition.
-Once that proposal is decided and the state machine runs, ``invoke`` returns the machine's output.

 Users of this library will depend on its correctness, so it's important to structure the code so that we can see -- and test -- its correspondance to the specification.
 Complex protocols can exhibit complex failures, too, so we will build support for reproducing and debugging rare failures.